iosifache/opensource-check-security-check/README.md

 # Open source, check, security, check

-## Description 📖
+## Description

-This repository contains the [Marp](https://marpit.marp.app/) project and export for the talk "Open source, check, security, check: A checklist for securing open source projects".
+This repository contains the [Marp](https://marpit.marp.app/) project and export for the talk "*Open source, check, security, check: A checklist for securing open source projects*".

-## Preview 👀
+## Preview

 <a href="export.pdf">
     <kbd>